mtheall/ftpd/README.md

 **app_icon:**
 this is the icon for the .cia, .3ds, and .3dsx

-*the default folder is the original [ftp] theme; feel free to delete it*

 Features
 --------
 - Appears to work well with a variety of clients.
 - Also compiles for Linux.
 - Supports multiple simultaneous clients.
 The 3DS itself only appears to support enough sockets to perform 4-5 simultaneous data transfers, so it will help if you limit your FTP client to this many parallel requests.
-- Cutting-edge graphics.
+- *Your own* cutting-edge graphics.

 Before building
 ---------------